A deep dive into the websites that made us – and how selfies have killed creativity.

 I can remember the first online game I fell for, the addictive, ambient techno-driven evolution of Viral Pursuit, as created by Globz aka Globulos (below.)
 There was also a Flash animation site that held me spellbound, filling the screen with a Fido Dido-like figure etched in white against a black background.
 I can't remember what that turn of the century website was, but if anyone knows, it'll probably be Rob Ford, whose Web Design: The Evolution of the Digital World 1990-Today is our best design book of 2019 (book link here via publisher Taschen.)

-An illustrated guide to influential web pages from the moment Tim Berners Lee switched on the internet to our current era of apps, VR and Pokemon Go, the Taschen release is almost 700 pages long, with a different highlighted website per every two page spread.
+An illustrated guide to influential web pages from the moment Tim Berners Lee switched on the web to our current era of apps, VR and Pokemon Go, the Taschen release is almost 700 pages long, with a different highlighted website per every two page spread.
 An insane amount of love and dedication is obvious; you'd expect countless diddly screenshots and little amount of context, but instead you get high-res versions of ancient imagery accompanied by insight from the influential makers behind the very websites that made us.

 We reached out to Rob for an interview by email, finding out whether the old days of the internet were the last time you could make serious money as a fledgling designer, and which supposedly 'creative' powerhouse is behind the blandest designed website ever made.